nataliehammonddressage/nataliehammonddressage.github.io/training.md

 ## Training Options

 Get trained by one of the best Dressage riders/trainers in the St. Louis area.
-Natalie offers the following training options out of The Stables at Lake St Louis.
+Natalie offers the following training options out of Morrison Equestrian Center.

 * Personalized Lessons Full Training (5 training rides/lessons a week)
 * Half Training (3 training rides/lessons a week)
+* Trailer In Lessons
 * Show Assistance
 * Clinics

-## Other Facilities

-Natalie can also provide training at other facilities, please inquire for more info.
+## Sign Up For Dressage Training

 Please [contact us](/contact) for pricing information and so that we can answer all of your questions.